Minseok5124/software-Semina1/README.md

 ### *** I wanna be a game programmer as a VR / AR also 3D games ***
 - - -

-*Intentionally erased img.
-Maybe it will be replaced with my picture.*
+<span style="color:gray">*Intentionally erased img.
+Maybe it will be replaced with my picture.*</span>
 ![Error : Cannot load img]()

 > Grade : 2
 > Name : Kim Min-seok
 > Major : Software - Contents IT
 - - -

 ### interests